 Finally, they confirmed a significant improvement in forecasts as a result of the new, more continuous configuration.

-“The additional observations are mostly particularly recent ones, as we can now assimilate observations arriving around one and a half hours later than in the current system.
+“The additional observations are mostly particularly recent ones, as we can now assimilate observations taken around one and a half hours later than in the current system.
 These observations are especially valuable for data assimilation as they contain the most up-to-date information,” Peter explains.

 Once every aspect of the new configuration had been thoroughly tested, it was decided to include it in the next IFS upgrade, IFS Cycle 46r1, scheduled for implementation in June 2019.